effiejpereira/effiejpereira.github.io/_pages/software.md

 ### <ins>EMMA (Eye Movement Measures Analyses)</ins>
+`Programming Language:` Python

-EMMA allows for the analyses of eye movement data across fixation, saccade, and global processing measures, and EMMA can currently handle the following analyses:
+EMMA provides for the analyses of eye movement data across fixation, saccade, and global processing measures, and is meant to work concurrently with FELIX.
+EMMA can currently analyze:
 * Fixation measures that look at total number of fixations, number of fixations to regions of interest, and number of fixations within regions of interest.
 * Saccadic measures that process total saccadic path, angle of initial saccade, initial saccade length, saccadic path into regions of interest, and saccadic path within regions of interest.
 * Global processing measures that summarize time to first fixation, time to first fixation on regions of interest, time of first fixation on regions of interest, average time spent within regions of interest, and total time in regions of interest.

-EMMA is currently being revamped for a more functional GUI, so look for the new version over the next few months.
+EMMA currently works with .txt data files from FELIX.
+Its GUI is currently being revamped for a more functional layout, so look for the new version over the next few months.